bulwinkel/scrcpy-connect/README.md

 Intellij Plugin for starting [scrcpy](https://github.com/Genymobile/scrcpy) without leaving your IDE.

 ## Note
-This is an unofficial plugin.
+This is NOT an unofficial plugin.

 ## Status
 Under development.

 # License